A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

 \subsection{Acknowledgments}

-The authors thank Gabe Angelini--Knoll, Bhargav Bhatt, Sanath Devalapurkar, Lars Hesselholt, Mike Hopkins, Achim Krause, Markus Land, David Jongwon Lee, Ishan Levy, Jacob Lurie, Haynes Miller, Andrew Senger, Guozhen Wang, and Allen Yuan for helpful conversations.
+The authors thank Gabriel Angelini--Knoll, Bhargav Bhatt, Sanath Devalapurkar, Lars Hesselholt, Mike Hopkins, Achim Krause, Markus Land, David Jongwon Lee, Ishan Levy, Jacob Lurie, Haynes Miller, Andrew Senger, Guozhen Wang, and Allen Yuan for helpful conversations.
 We would particularly like to acknowledge Akhil Mathew and Thomas Nikolaus for teaching us a great deal about cyclotomic spectra.
-We thank John Rognes, both for his inspiring work and conjectures and for his comments on an earlier draft.
-We thank Ben Antieau both for his kind enthusiasm and for many helpful comments and suggestions on an earlier draft.
+We thank John Rognes, both for his inspiring work and conjectures and for his many detailed comments on earlier drafts.
+We thank Ben Antieau too for many helpful comments and suggestions and for his kind enthusiasm.
+We are also grateful to Ferdinand Wagner for detailed feedback on the previous version of this paper, in particular catching some errors in that version which have now been corrected.
+Finally, we thank the referees for their readings and reports which have much improved the paper.

-During the course of this work, the second author was supported by NSF grant DMS-2103152.
+During the course of this work, the second author was supported by NSF grant DMS-2103152 and the Bell System Fellowship at the IAS, and the first author was supported by the Sloan foundation and a grant from the IAS School of Mathematics.